1. 3 Good CV Examples for the First Job [2024]

 • Short presentation of your key achievements

-• Cover letter closing that emphasizes your interest in next steps
+• Cover letter closing that emphasises your interest in the next steps

 • Sign-off that matches the salutation.